Dowell-Lab/Bidirectional-Flow/README.md

 - Tfit
   Install from https://github.com/Dowell-Lab/Tfit

   Note: FStitch and Tfit also require MPI (Open MPI or MPICH) and GCC for the configuration step.
+On Fiji Tfit is compiled with Open MPI.

 # Running Bidirectional-Flow